Providing hope through relationships and using a holistic approach to community development, CTC is empowering our world.

 Graduating from Maai Mahiu Polytechnic School, Liz now teaches CTC's Maliaka Mums.
 She is in charge of coordinating the L.I.F.E.
 Bags operation in Kenya, by overseeing the instruction and productivity of our Mums.

-Our Malaika Kids, a group of special needs children in the commnity, are taken care of by this woderful group of women.
+Our Malaika Kids, a group of special needs children in the commnity, are taken care of by this wonderful group of women.
 They have been trained to oversee physical therapy, education fundamentals, and childhood development.

 Our Malaika Mums are the awesome group of ladies that create CTC's L.I.F.E Bags; the hand-made, environmetally friendly, sustainable canvas bags.
 The bags offer an income for the Mums, allowing them to care for their families, and enroll their special needs children in the Malaika Kids program.